Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Visual informatics methods

-By restricting \(f\) in \eqref{eq:mde-distortion} to be linear and using the Euclidean distance, the MDE objective reduces to maximizing data variance—precisely the \emph{same} objective of PCA \cite{pearson1901liii}.
-Hence, PCA is a linear special case of MDE under Euclidean geometry.
-Conversely, t-SNE \cite{van2008visualizing} can be viewed as a locally focused variant of MDE, where neighbor relationships dominate the distortion function while global distances are deemphasized.
+By selecting specific penalty functions and weightings in \eqref{eq:mde-distortion}, MDE recovers various traditional dimensionality reduction methods.
+For instance, PCA \cite{pearson1901liii} can be framed as a linear special case of MDE under Euclidean geometry by selecting a loss function derived from inner products.
+Conversely, t-SNE \cite{van2008visualizing} can be viewed as a locally focused variant of MDE, where the distortion function heavily penalizes the disruption of nearest-neighbor relationships while global distances are deemphasized.

-In this work, we do \emph{not} assume a specific parametric form for \(f\).
-Instead, we directly optimize \eqref{eq:mde-distortion} with respect to the embedded coordinates \(\{\boldsymbol{V}_i\}\).
-For the distance metric \(D(\cdot,\cdot)\), we adopt a \emph{correlation-based} measure rather than the more common Euclidean distance.
-In neuronal firing-rate data, absolute magnitudes can be less informative than \emph{co-fluctuations} across time, so using a correlation metric (e.g.\ \(1-\mathrm{corr}\)) better highlights functional relationships among neurons.
-This choice often preserves global structure more effectively because even data points with moderate correlation still provide meaningful relational information, avoiding the “crowding” pitfalls that can arise from purely Euclidean assumptions in high dimensions.
+In this work, we do \emph{not} assume a specific parametric form for \(f\) and directly optimize \eqref{eq:mde-distortion} to find the embedded coordinates.
+Unless explicitly stated as the Euclidean comparison, MDE and t-SNE use \(d_{\cos}\) as the distance between population activity vectors.
+In neuronal firing-rate data, absolute magnitudes can be less informative than the direction, or shape, of the population activity vector, so using cosine distance better highlights functional relationships among neurons.
+This choice often preserves global structure more effectively because even data points with similar population-activity directions still provide meaningful relational information, avoiding the ``crowding'' pitfalls that can arise from purely Euclidean assumptions in high dimensions.

-Thus, although our MDE implementation is still sensitive to local structure, the correlation-based metric naturally incorporates global patterns by leveraging the fact that most points share some level of co-variation.
+Thus, although our MDE implementation remains sensitive to local structure, the cosine-based metric naturally incorporates global patterns by leveraging the fact that most points share some level of directional similarity in population space.
 In practice, this metric choice offers a promising trade-off between local fidelity and global integrity, mitigating the distortions and crowding effects more commonly seen when relying on Euclidean distances for embedding high-dimensional neuronal data.